Can the Taliban govern Afghanistan? | DW | 08.09.2021

 The new Afghan rulers also need international aid, but certain prominent figures in the caretaker government have already angered Western countries.

-Akhund, the acting premier, is on a UN blacklist, while Haqqani, the interior minister, is wanted by the US' Federal Bureau of Investigation.
+Akhund, the acting premier, is on a UN blacklist, while Haqqani, the acting interior minister, is wanted by the US Federal Bureau of Investigation.

+But Afghan journalist Yousufzai said the international community has no other option but to engage with the Taliban.